redking/dzr-redux-workshop/exercises/exercise5.md

 });
 ```

+To keep things simple, we give the props the same name as the attributes on the application state.

 4. Next, we need to modify the default export, using `connect`, to hook everything up.
 `export default connect(mapStateToProps, {addMessage, deleteMessage, undoMessage, changeColor, fetchStatus})(ChatRoom);`